nathanjordan/RideSF/README.md

 because of the GIS features that are provided by PostGIS such as distance queries that were very useful for this application.
 There is also a 'feed' module that makes a request to the data.sfgov website to get the parking data from an XML feed.
-I used nose for testing and coverage reporting.
+I chose the XML feed in leiu of the JSON one because it seemed to be structured in a less confusing manner (the JSON feed has a bunch of metadata that needs to be analyzed to get the right columns, etc.).
+To handle the testing and coverage percentage I used the Nose test runner with the standard unittest module.
 Below is a list of technologies I used for the back-end and my experience with them.
-I chose the XML feed in leiu of the JSON one because it seemed to be structured in a less confusing manner (the JSON feed has a bunch of Metadata that needs to be analyzed to get the right columns, etc.).

 * Python (Proficient)
 * Flask (Proficient)